JennerPalacios/SimpleSpoofNinja/README.md

 3) Go back to your regular connection or IP-address

 4) LAUNCH THE SCRIPT
-- Using command prompt or bash: node spoofninja.js
+- Using command prompt or bash: node spoofninja.js<br />
--- The dummy account will not get banned as long as you DO NOT log into it using Discord app or browser -- If you close that window, the bot connection will be terminated
+-- The dummy account will not get banned as long as you DO NOT log into it using Discord app or browser<br />
+-- If you close that window, the bot connection will be terminated<br />
 Optional: you can install <b>PM2</b> in order to have it running in the background (instructions below)

 # PM2: